These photo’s are not of cars I’ve owned only represent cars I’ve owned.

 One day on my way to work the car came to a screeching halt as the clutch flywheel froze solid.
 Sold it to a guy name Zook who owned 4 like it for $200.

-Now starting a business cleaning garages, basements, and attics I needed something to haul stuff in.
+starting a business cleaning garages, basements, and attics I needed something to haul stuff in.
 Found another trade in , a 1954 Pontiac Special Custom Wagon.
 It was 1958 and I was a Jr. in High School.
 No Wagons were not Cool Factor they are now.
 But I, and a friend were beginning to comb small town N. NM and S. Colorado for Junque to sell to antique dealers.
-Load of miles put on this baby with never a falter.
+Loads of miles put on this baby with never a falter.